harbour/core/README.md

             * <https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/4.9.2/threads-win32/seh/>
      * MinGW CEGCC [win, *nix, free, open-source]
         * <https://sourceforge.net/projects/cegcc/files/cegcc/>
-          * To use this package, you'll also need Cygwin package (from <https://cygwin.com>) installed and be in `PATH` for the Cygwin runtime (`cygwin1.dll`).
+          * To use this package, you will also need Cygwin package (from <https://cygwin.com>) installed and be in `PATH` for the Cygwin runtime (`cygwin1.dll`).
           * Unpack using these commands: